Celebrating Disability Blog

 Answering these questions will help you have a starting point.

-Is not up to a small group of people to have all the answers.
-The more people involved in the conversation, the more representative of your community the outcome will be.
-The more stakeholders who can engage in the process, the more likely you will be to find a holistic solution that works for you, your organisation and other people interacting with your organisation.
-I.e., customers.
-Utilise many different tools and avenues to engage with as many people and stakeholders as possible.
-Celebrating Disability blogs cover many ways you can do this and many things you may like to think about.
-Try this blog and this blog for a start.
+It’s not up to a small group of people to have all the answers.
+The more people involved in the conversation, the more representative the outcome will be of your community.
+The more stakeholders who can engage in the process, the more likely you are to find a holistic solution that works for you, your organisation, and others interacting with your organisation, i.e. customers.

 A person can only engage if they feel safe and welcomed to do so.
 For disability, a very simple visual representation of this is the following: